insberr/insberr.github.io/README.md

 See [update 7-25-20 here](https://spidergamin.github.io/#site-7-25-20)

 # Suggestions
-Suggestions and help would be awsome!
+Suggestions and help would be awesome!

 # v0.0.2 !!!